ImageMagick/Usage-Markdown/morphology/index.md

 The results is that the external points of the image will be left as is, but any 'bays' smoothed and thickened, and 'holes' and 'gaps' closed.
-Disconnected objects that are very close together can be come linked together. as with '`Open`', repeating the '`Close`' method with the same kernel does not make any further changes to the image.
+Disconnected objects that are very close together can be come linked together.

+As with '`Open`', repeating the '`Close`' method with the same kernel does not make any further changes to the image.
 Using an '*iteration*' with the operator will however repeat the internal sub-methods, so as to produce a stronger rounding effect, similar to using a larger kernel.

 And just as with the '`Dilate`' and '`Erode`' methods, the '`Open`' and '`Close`' methods are duals.